dtradeorg/stakr-edgeware-node/README.md

 Update the `ProviderUrl` with the ip:port on which the edgeware-node is running.
 By default edgeware node runs on 9933 port so kindly set the variable to `http://127.0.0.1:9933` else you will receive the following error: `Error: Invalid JSON RPC response: ""`

-Once everything is setup run:
+Once everything is setup run the following to deploy stakr contracts on local chain:
 ```
 cd vendor/dtrade-contracts
 yarn install